debjitmitra000/Music_Website/README.md

 <h2>About</h2>

 A music website made using HTML, CSS, and JS.
-- Play, Pause, visit Next and Previous music.
+- Play, Pause, visit Next or Previous music.
-- Interactive seek play bar.
+- Interactive seek bar.
-- Functioning Volume bar.
+- Functioning volume bar.
-- Picture, Song name and Author name changes with song on the Cover.
+- The picture, song name, and author name change with the song on the cover.
 - Working slide barin more songs section.

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->